velio-io/collet/docs/syntax.md

 More of it you can run multiple pipelines in parallel for different posts or even for different databases.
 You just need to run it with different environment variables.

-Now you can see some of the benefits of using Collet, it will take care of:

-- dependencies management
-- error handling and retries
-- rate limiting
-- connection and interactions with external services, such as databases or APIs
-- large datasets processing (data converted into Apache Arrow format on the fly)

-Let's dive in into some pipeline implementation details.
+Let's dive in into more pipeline specification details.
 The basic structure of pipeline spec can be represented as follows:

 ```clojure